 March 23rd marks the two-year anniversary of President Obama signing the Patient Protection and Affordable Care Act into law.
 While some of the components of the law will not be fully effective until 2014, the ramifications are already being felt around the country.

 Anyone questioning the success of the Affordable Care Act need only ask:

 The college student, or the recent college grad struggling to find full-time employment with benefits, who is now allowed to be covered under their parents insurance until age 26.

 The working mom with breast cancer who previously would not have been able to change healthcare providers because of her "pre-existing condition."

 Seniors who are now saving hundreds of dollars on prescription drugs and receiving access to free life-saving tests for chronic diseases.

-TRENTON â€“ Legislation sponsored by Senators Donald Norcross (D-Camden/Gloucester) and Fred Madden (D-Gloucester/Camden) to aid the families of fallen police officers, firefighters, emergency medical responders and correctional officers by providing assistance to help cover funeral costs was approved today by the Senate Budget and Appropriations Committee.
+TRENTON â€“ Legislation sponsored by Senators Donald Norcross (D-Camden/Gloucester) and Fred Madden (D-Gloucester/Camden) to aid the families of fallen police officers, firefighters, emergency medical responders and correctional officers by providing assistance to help cover funeral costs was approved today by the full Senate.